calmm-js/partial.lenses/README.md

 Note that `L.mergeAs` is staged so that after given the first two arguments, `L.mergeAs(f, m)`, a computation step is performed.

-Note that `L.mergeAs` is generally the fastest way to fold over a traversal, because it maps to the [internal implementation](#L-toFunction) most directly.

 See also: [`L.concatAs`](#L-concatAs).

 #### Folds over traversals